ericdatakelly/MP13/README.md

   * TheriakPTpath_readTable.m

-  * Therin bulk composition file (e.g., ED01_therin.txt; The bulk comp must have elements in this order: Si,Al,Fe,Mg,Mn,Ca,Na,K,Ti,H)
+  * Therin bulk composition file (e.g., Test_therin.txt; The bulk comp must have elements in this order: Si,Al,Fe,Mg,Mn,Ca,Na,K,Ti,H)

   * Dataset file (e.g., tcdb55c2d.txt)

-  * Garnet zoning profile (e.g., ED01Profile.txt).
+  * Garnet zoning profile (e.g., TestProfile.txt).
 The steps are not associated with radius or volume, but they should be spaced so that there are not big jumps in chemistry (if possible).
 Generally, 20-40 micron steps from EPMA data should work.
 If there are big jumps in chemistry, the program may not be able to find the next step.
 Interpolate if needed.

-  * Rock parameters file (e.g., ED01_params.txt).
+  * Rock parameters file (e.g., Test_params.txt).

 2\.
 Edit the parameters file.
 The file has comments to guide you through it, but here are some additional notes: